 As of mid 2017 Acer updated that notebook and we’ve spent some time with this new version and gathered all our impressions below, with the goods and the quirks.

-Whether this new Swift 3 is a good buy or not and how it fares against the competition you’ll find from the article below.
+The article below will tell you whether this new Acer Swift 3 is a good buy or not, and how it fares against the competition.

 Specs as reviewed

 |Acer Swift 3 SF314-52|

 |Screen||14.0 inch, 1920 x 1080 px, IPS, non-touch, glossy|

 |Video||Intel HD 620 + Nvidia MX150 2GB DDR5 (optional)|

 |Storage||128 M.2 SATA SSD (80 mm) + 512 GB SSD (2.5″ bay)|

 |Connectivity||Wireless AC (Intel AC 7265), Bluetooth 4.1|